kuddai/blog/_drafts/2018-04-06-evolving-science.md

 - Show what is necessary/sufficient for a certain phenomena to emerge

-## The method
+### What does it mean to understand?

-Heirarchy of explanation
+Heirarchy of explanation;

 1. Generative (association. could just fit a fn)
-- Disentanglement and reductionism.
+- Disentanglement and reductionism. (this `fn` is sufficient to generate Z from X and Z)
 - Counterfactuals (via ablation) -- can give us necessity (given other assumptions).
+(X is necessary for Z)
+- Advantages given by bounds on the complexities of resources. (why is X necessary for Z?)
 - A single simple fn being optimised.

-- Advantages given by bounds on the complexities of resources.
+Process;

+- generate various emergent behaviours.
+- study them and find patterns?
+- ...?

-Questions we want to answer;
+Questions to answer;

 - What is the problem being solved by X?
 - And why is X necessary? (comprared to potential alternatives it ...?)
+- What can inaccurate models tell us?
+The models half way along the trajectory?

 ## In practice

 Imagine we have a model of the brain.
 Questions we might like to ask would be;

 - how much does assumption A effect the accuracy of our model?

-Other possible tools?
-- Use bprop to estimate the effect of parameters/assumptions!?
-- How easily does the phenomena emerge?
-- ablation studies to prove necessity?!?
+- ?

 ## Problems with this approach;

-- a trajectory/generative reward only proves sufficiency.
+- a trajectory/generative reward only proves sufficiency (or conditional necessity).
 - ?

 What is necessary to build an explanation?